PhilippRamjoue/Survival_Prediction_Leukemia/README.md

 <img src="/final_images/automl_deployed.PNG" width=100% height=100% />

-To test the webservice one possible is to run the service with test data:
+To test the webservice one possible solution is to run the service with test data directly.
+Another solution would a API request.
+In the end, the result is the same:

 ```
 df_test = training_data.to_pandas_dataframe()